The Raison d‘etre for Watergy and EcoPreneur Programmes

 This interview with the Founder Trustee of Altech Foundation that SustainabilityNext featured recently paints the landscape well.

-It’s the basis for founding AltechHub and the six strands of Eco-centres, each of them working with the other and feeding the Mission Objective that The Altech Foundation has set for itself.
-It is also the clear reason for its existence and its rapidly growing presence on the Indian professional firmament.
+It’s the basis for founding AltechHub and the strands of learning and hands-on education that Watergy and EcoPreneur provides.
+It is also the clear reason for its existence and its rapidly growing presence on the Indian green professional landscape.

 Some further figures that may help you communicate to people there. .